Pacuare River The Pacuare River is widely considered one of

-1. Playa Guiones, Nosara
+Playa Guiones, Nosara

-During the low tides, the waves are more steep and fast perfect for short boarders while during the mid to high tides, the waves are smooth so the long boarders will have a fine time.
+During the low tides, the waves are more steep and fast perfect for short boarders while during the mid to high tides, the waves are smooth, so the longboarders will have a fine time.

 The beach break is sometimes called ‘the beginner’s spot’ which is not so accurate.
-Even though the bottom is sandy and waves small, extreme caution should be taken when the swells get too huge as they cause the waves to become powerful and strong with many rip currents and undertows.
-During such conditions the beach break gets potentially dangerous for novices.
+Even though the bottom is sandy, and the waves are small, extreme caution should be taken when the swells get too huge as they cause the waves to become powerful and strong with many rip currents and undertows.
+During such conditions, the beach break gets potentially dangerous for beginners.

-Playa Tamarindo is a world famous tourist destination located on the northern Pacific Coast of Costa Rica.
+Playa Tamarindo is a world-famous tourist destination located on the northern Pacific Coast of Costa Rica.

-Playa Tamarindo lies in a sheltered bay formed by a cape called Cabo Velas, It’s a long white sand beach with superb waves near the tidal river mouth also known as an estuary.
+Tamarindo lies in a sheltered bay formed by a cape called Cabo Velas, It’s a long white sand beach with superb waves near the tidal river mouth also known as an estuary.

-Beginners and novices can practice surfing or rest in the beach.
-The waves are quite challenging and they can rise up to 12 feet during the months of November and December!
+Beginners and novices can practice surfing or rest on the beach.
+The waves are quite challenging, and they can rise up to 12 feet during the months of November and December!
 The estuary is relatively unsafe for swimming because there are just too many rocks offshore which often become exposed at a low tide.

 During the past 10 years, Tamarindo has become very well known as a favorite surfing spot and beach party town.

 Experience Tamarindo’s perfect breaks with a 2-hour surf lesson at a legendary beachside shop.
 Get in the water for the first time and practice paddling, popping up, and riding in a forgiving beach break.

 More experienced surfers can hone their skills by surfing alongside an expert instructor, learning to read the breaking surf while improving technique and form.
 Riders of all skill levels can soak up the sun on the Pacific Coast and enjoy the security of an experienced surf school that places the emphasis on safety and fun.